aws-amplify/docs/ios/how-to-cognito-integrate-an-existing-identity-pool-ios.md

 # How to Integrate Your Existing Identity Pool

-**Just Getting Started?** | `Use streamlined steps <add-aws-mobile-user-sign-in>` to install the SDK and integrate Amazon Cognito.
+**Just Getting Started?** | [Use streamlined steps](./add-aws-mobile-user-sign-in) to install the SDK and integrate Amazon Cognito.
 ------------ | -------------

-The `Get Started <add-aws-mobile-user-sign-in>` section of this guide allows you to create new resources and complete the steps described on this page in minutes.
+The [Get Started](./add-aws-mobile-user-sign-in) section of this guide allows you to create new resources and complete the steps described on this page in minutes.
 If you want to import existing resources or create them from scratch, this page will walk you through the following steps:

-    * Set up short-lived credentials for accessing your AWS resources using a [Cognito Identity Pool] (http://docs.aws.amazon.com/cognito/latest/developerguide/identity-pools.html).
+    * Set up short-lived credentials for accessing your AWS resources using a [Cognito Identity Pool](http://docs.aws.amazon.com/cognito/latest/developerguide/identity-pools.html).

     * Create an AWS Mobile configuration file that ties your app code to the identity pool that enables users to access your AWS resources.